sorbet/sorbet/docs/pipeline.md

   For more information on what's parallelized, see [Namer & Resolver Pipeline](namer-resolver-pipeline.md).

-  The sequential parts of resolve were originally designed to be whole-program, which makes it tricky to make incremental.
+  The sequential parts of nameAndResolve were originally designed to be whole-program, which makes it tricky to make incremental.
 Our current trick is to separate changes into "local changes" (fast path) and "non-local changes" (slow path).
-  It's easy to run resolve in a mode where it assumes it's on the fast path but checks to see if it needs to take the slow path.
+It's easy to run nameAndResolve in a mode where it assumes it's on the fast path but checks to see if it needs to take the slow path.
 The details are a bit hairy, but you can see them if you look for `incrementalResolve` in the code.

 - The "typecheck" chunk operates on an immutable GlobalState.
 Because we don't do global type inference, type checking one method can't affect the result of